WiPi-UoS/ALI-FMM-and-ray-tracing/README.md

 # ALI-FMM-and-ray-tracing

 Codes for running ALI-FMM and ray tracing for anisotropic materials including the Python module, Jupyter notebook and weld example.
-Documentation of the module is provded in the documentation folder with Main.html being the start page.
+Documentation of the module is provded at https://wipi-uos.github.io/ALI-FMM-and-ray-tracing/.